 Here’s what the National Park Service currently allows:

-Width limit: Vehicles wider than 7 feet 10 inches, including mirrors, also require a permit.
+- Width limit: Vehicles wider than 7 feet 10 inches (measured in feet in length and width, including mirrors) also require a permit.

 If your RV meets either of these dimensions, you must request a tunnel escort from the park rangers.